|LIGHTSPEED is currently closed to submissions.|

 Instructions for submitting to Lightspeed follow.
 Please read everything on this page and read the magazine before submitting.

 Guidelines: Lightspeed is seeking original science fiction and fantasy stories.
 All types of science fiction and fantasy are welcome.
 No subject should be considered off-limits, and we encourage writers to take chances with their fiction and push the envelope.
 We do not accept simultaneous submissions or multiple submissions.
-You may submit one science fiction story and one fantasy story once every seven days.
+You may submit one SF story and one Fantasy story at any given time; you must wait until seven days after our reply to submit another story in that genre.

 Format: Submissions should generally follow standard manuscript format, though we prefer single-spaced instead of double-spaced.
 Your manuscript may be submitted in either .RTF or .DOC format.